 If this goes on too long, the barley kernel eats all the starch and your malt is useless, so maltsters dry it at a cool temperature to dehydrate the kernel and fix the amount of enzymes, starches and protein.
 If this is done earlier in the process, you have more protein and more diastatic power (remember enzymes are made of protein) but the starch is trapped and requires more time in the mash tun and/or protein rests to make it accessible.
 If this is done later in the process, there is less protein, less starch (since the enzymes have eaten some of it before malting is finished) but the starch is easier to access and well-adapted to homebrew and single temperature infusion setups.

 I got to visit a few breweries that get bulk 2-row malt delivered.
 The lowest protein content was 11.3% and the highest was 12.7.
 According to one head brewer I talked to, those numbers skyrocket during bad years.
 They’re mainly concerned about beta glucans (which I talk about in mash handling and oxidation) because it tends to gum up the lauter, the filter and lead to oxidation, as well as the extract – which tells them how much sugar you’re going to get out of your malt.
-That said, extract numbers tended to hover between 77% and 79%, which again, is closer to lager than ale malt (ale malt is between 80-82%).
-You can get well modified North American malt, made from the same variety of 2 row and even from the same malting house, but it's more expensive and it's not usually what these brewers are buying.
+That said, extract numbers tended to hover between 77% and 79%, which again, is closer to adjunct lager than all-malt ale malt (ale malt is between 80-82%).
+You can get well modified North American malt, made from the same variety of 2 row and even from the same malting house, but it's more expensive and it's not always what these brewers are buying.

 So what can you, as a home brewer do?